Recycle to GO GREEN

 Which nations recycle the most globally?

-4) AUSTRIA - Austria has taken a comprehensive approach to encouraging its citizens to recycle.
-The combination of economic incentives for people and businesses to recycle, the successful implementation of education and training programs, and memorable advertising campaigns have thoroughly convinced Austrian citizens of the value recycling; and helped turn Austria into the fourth biggest recycler in the world.
+4) AUSTRIA - Austria has taken a comprehensive approach to encourage its citizens to recycle.
+The combination of economic incentives for people and businesses to recycle, the successful implementation of education and training programs, and memorable advertising campaigns have thoroughly convinced Austrian citizens of the value of recycling.
+These national programs have helped turn Austria into the fourth biggest recycler in the world.

 2) SOUTH KOREA - South Korea spends 2% of its GDP on a Green Growth Plan, hoping to deliver environmentally friendly economic prosperity.
 Its recycling industry is booming, and major companies in South Korea are behind the recycling boom; as a transition to a circular economy in South Korea is underway.
 Residential and business city blocks have a fastidious recycling system similar to the Swiss model, where recycling is free, but merely throwing items in the trash costs you a small amount of money.
 Wherever you are in the world, it seems economic incentives are an effective way of convincing people to care about recycling.

 The #1 country in the world for recycling is GERMANY, now recycling over 65% of its recyclable waste!

 The worst countries worldwide for recycling are Turkey and Chile.
 Turkey recycles a mere 1% of its total waste.
 The government of Turkey places little to no importance on the recycling issue.
 Chile is known for having a bad infrastructure for waste management, and so a lot of illegal dumping occurs.